motleyagency/devday-tutorials/docs/02_graphqlify.md

 > Prerequisites

 - Make sure you have completed [01 - NodeJS Microservice with Docker in 30 mins](docs/01_nodejs_microservice_with_docker_in_30mins.md)
+- OR check out this repository's `tutorial-2-start` tag and use that as a starting point
 - Read up on [GraphQL.org](http://graphql.org/) about GraphQL

 ## Steps